sassoftware/sas-iml-packages/README.md

 quit;
 ```

-See the individual packages for details.
+See the individual packages for documentation and examples of usage.

 ## Contributing